 From Slab City, drive 100 miles around the Salton Sea to reach your first stop, Joshua Tree National Park.
 Continue on northeast to Mojave National Preserve (both Joshua Tree and the preserve make up the Mojave Trails National Monument), then onto Death Valley National Park.
 From Death Valley, drive straight west to the Alabama Hills.
 (If you want to hit Anza-Borrego Desert State Park, do that on your way to Slab City, as you’ll be driving right past it from San Diego.)

-Stay: All of these spots have abundant camping, but if that isn’t your style, stay at the 29 Palms Inn at Joshua Tree, The Oasis at Death Valley, or the Best Western Plus Frontier Motel at Alabama Hills.
+Stay: All of these spots have abundant camping (check out this post about camping in Death Valley), but if that isn’t your style, stay at the 29 Palms Inn at Joshua Tree, The Oasis at Death Valley, or the Best Western Plus Frontier Motel at Alabama Hills.

 Reaching Yosemite is easier in the summer months, because come winter, the Tioga Pass is closed.
 If visiting then, reverse this stop and Lake Tahoe.